-Acclaimed pianist and composer Shin Suzuma (Music Informatics 2008) returns to Sussex in December to play alongside the University of Sussex Symphony Orchestra, who will recreate its own vivid and exciting programme from 50 years ago, when they played as part of the opening season of the Gardner Arts Centre.
+Acclaimed pianist and composer Shin Suzuma (Music Informatics 2008) returned to Sussex in December 2019 to play alongside the University of Sussex Symphony Orchestra, who recreated their own vivid and exciting programme from 50 years ago, when they played as part of the opening season of the Gardner Arts Centre.

-Shin will be featuring as soloist on the Steinway piano.
+Shin featured as soloist on the Steinway piano.
 Here he reflects on his time with us at Sussex.

 Why did you come to Sussex?

 After four years at Chetham's music school, I started at the Royal College of Music.
 However, it soon became clear that I had gone there without much thought and, as it dawned on me that I would be in another formal music institution for another four years, I decided to pursue my original plan – which was to study computer science.

 At the time, Sussex was offering a Music Informatics degree, which was the only degree of its kind.
 Not wanting to give up on music all together, this seemed like the perfect balance between learning something new whilst developing my piano playing, as the course offered to cover some of the cost of private piano lessons.

 Ed Hughes and Martin Butler were extremely supportive.
 They encouraged me to give concerts and to get in touch with Ian McCrae who was the conductor of the University of Sussex Symphony Orchestra.
 Through that, we put on a performance of Rachmaninov's 2nd piano concerto, which had always been a dream of mine.

 What were your first impressions?